mkigikm/director_api/README.md

 the local database), the initial implementations were spaghetti code, with the error handling logic mixed in with the next callback.
-The refactored versions centralized the error conditions using `async.waterfall` to pass to the next function.
+The refactored versions centralized the error conditions using `async.waterfall` to pass results to the next function.

 ## Testing